The Colosseum is a symbol of ancient Roman engineering and architectural brilliance.

-This guide covers everything you need for an optimal visit to the Amphitheatrum Flavium, the Colosseum’s original name, including how to get there, opening times, the best times to visit, main attractions, facilities, travel tips, and nearby restaurants.
+This guide covers everything you need for an optimal visit to the Colosseum, including tickets, how to get there, opening times, the best times to visit, main attractions, and travel tips.

 Enjoy your reading!